Manikanta18/WebAutomationTest/README.md

 ### Test Reports

-- HTML reports are generated after each test run and stored in the `reports/` folder.
+- HTML reports are generated after each test run with the current stamp and stored in the `reports/` folder.
 This folder also includes `allure-results` for generating Allure reports.
-- To view the detailed test execution report, open `test_report.html` in the `reports/` folder.
+- To view the detailed test execution report, open `report_<latest_timestamp>.html` in the `reports/` folder.

 - Use the Allure command to generate the report from the results directory.
   ```bash